scipy-conference/scipy-conference/mailings/plotting_context_announcement.rst

 aims to highlight the importance of quality plotting to scientific progress and showcase the capabilities of the current generation of plotting software.
-Participants are invited to submit scientific plots to be judged on their clarity, innovation and aesthetics.
+Participants are invited to submit scientific plots to be judged by a panel.
 The winning entries will be announced and displayed at the conference.

 Instructions
 ------------